What Is the Texas Safety Responsibility Law?

 While policies with these exclusions have both supporters and detractors, it is still legal to purchase one in Texas.
 If you have been hurt by a driver who was not insured under a named driver exclusion, you should speak with an experienced attorney to discuss your rights.

 Were you or your loved one seriously injured in a crash caused by a driver operating in violation of the Texas Motor Vehicle Safety Responsibility Act?
-You should immediately contact Michael P. Fleming & Associates, P.C.
+You should immediately contact Fleming Law, P.C.
 We can help you pursue the compensation you need to cover expenses for your injuries, property damage, and more, even from an uninsured driver.

 Our firm represents clients all over the greater Houston area.
 We have taken cases all the way to the Supreme Court and won, and we have the experience necessary to handle your case.
 We will work tirelessly to help you get the money you need to pay for the unexpected expenses after an accident.
 Our team is ready to review your case and answer all of your questions when you call us or contact us online to schedule a free consultation.